 Carving pumpkins: lots of fun this year since......MY KIDS CAN DO IT ALL THEMSELVES!
 Yay!
 But then the pumpkins rotted pretty bad...white fuzz everywhere....next year we will wait til it gets cooler :)

 And finally the ombre pumpkins were absolutely adorable!
 Such a great art project on so many levels...drawing the pumpkin, painting the dark color first and then adding white for each new stripe.
 Great practice and such beauty.

-here with links (not shown on that pinboard is the barn shingle we freestyle painted).
+you can see my August project list here with links (not shown on that pinboard is the barn shingle we freestyle painted).

 you can see my September project list and links here.

 The kids' apples took my breath away!
 Here is the youtube video I watched and modeled the project after.

 Now for an entirely different story.....after we got home from visiting my parents in Canada this summer, my mom found out her breast cancer had come back.
 She was scheduled for a mastectomy and I got to fly and be with them for the surgery and after. (photo: flying over Toronto)